Brent T. Adams

-Brent Thomas Adams (June 3, 1948 - November 2, 2022) was an American judge in Nevada's Second Judicial District, located in Reno, Washoe County, Nevada.
+Brent Thomas Adams (June 3, 1948 – November 2, 2022) was an American judge in Nevada's Second Judicial District, located in Reno, Washoe County, Nevada.
 He served for 25 years, eventually becoming Chief Judge of that court.
 He innovated with the creation and development of a drug court, created a forum for early case resolution, created and chaired a Criminal Justice Advisory Committee, served as the District Court's first business court judge and continuing to serve as a business court judge until his retirement over 10 years later.

+Early life and education

+Adams was born in Las Vegas, Nevada, on June 3, 1948.
+He attended Las Vegas High School.
+For two years, Adams was a Nevada state high school debate champion.
+He was one of two Nevada high school students selected to participate at Northwestern University's National High School Institute.
+He was on championship high school debate teams in Nevada and in national competitions.